 “John was a great player at Bucknell and is obviously familiar with what it takes to excel as a student-athlete here,” said Davis.
 “Above all else, he just has a passion for the game of basketball.
 When he was at Bucknell he was a captain and a leader, and he is the son of a coach.
 He was part of some of the greatest victories Bucknell has ever had, and now he wants to pass along his knowledge and experience to the guys in the program now.
 He did a great job at Rider and will be a valuable addition to our staff.”

 Griffin is married to the former Brianna Gauthier, a former women’s basketball student-athlete at Mount St. Mary’s and assistant coach for the Manhattan women’s basketball team.
-The Griffins live in Lewisburg with their infant son, John Joseph Griffin IV.
+The Griffins live in Lewisburg with their two young sons, John Joseph IV and Charles.